syakhmi/sms-convertor/README.md

 sms-convertor
 =============

-Reads in SMS messages from various database and backup formats and outputs them in SMS Backup &amp; Restore's XML format.
+Reads in SMS messages from various database and backup formats and outputs them in the XML format used by Ritesh Sahu's <a href="https://play.google.com/store/apps/details?id=com.riteshsahu.SMSBackupRestore">SMS Backup &amp; Restore</a>.
 This script can be used to help transfer old text messages (currently from iOS and WebOS devices) to an Android phone, but can also be used as a starting point for an archival tool.

 License
 -------